ErrorTzy/writings/papers/WS_Draft.md

 The second way is to maintain that the entailment holds, and the hard-core metaphysicians have a wrong conception of metaphysics.
 According to the hard-core metaphysicians, it is metaphysically possible that $P$, while it is impossible for us to coherently adopt that $P$.
 Then it is possible that, the we cannot coherently adopt the "true metaphysics".
 But in practice, we reject this possiblity all the time.
 Assume $A$ and $B$ are two *inconsistent* sentences about the world.
 What is the reason to say that we must at least deny one?
 The only reason that I can conveive is that, we cannot coherently adopt such an inconsistent theory.
 According to the hard-core metaphysicians, "inconsistent theories are not adoptable" doesn't entail that the world is consistent.
 Therefore, when doing metaphysics, we do not have to deny $A$ or $B$.
 Maybe the "true metaphysics" really has both $A$ and $B$.
 But this sounds insane.
 Given what "world" means in metaphysics, it never entertain the possiblity that, the world might be inconsistent.
 Indeed, if we allow this possibility, then I don't know if we can say anything meaningful at all about the world.

-I admit this is a radical move.
+I admit this is a non-trivial move.
 So let me defend this further with some Socratic terms.
 What is the problem for the hard-core conception of metaphysics?
 I believe this kind of metaphysics can only belong to God, not to human beings.
 For human beings, then, we should pursue human knowledge and understand reality in a human way, not in God's way.
 Therefore, if metaphysics is to be a subject of human inquiry at all, it must accept our human limitations.

 I personally stand with the second reply and allow the move from the meta-level to the object-level.
-However, for people who are not persuaded by me, they can adopt the first reply and translate my subsequent claims into meta-level claims.
+However, for people who are not persuaded by this, they can adopt the first reply and translate my subsequent claims into meta-level claims.

 #### Causation